Amalraj4gits/sciprog_58/practical6/README.md

-program to multiply two matrix , with use of pointers
+program to multiply two matrix , create a make file for seperrating the matrix multiplication